SD-github21/School_District_Analysis/README.md

   ![image](https://user-images.githubusercontent.com/85533099/133024807-0d842abb-0908-4b4b-a461-93ccecd63eac.png)
   - The updated summary of each individual school with percentages based on only 10th-12th graders from Thomas High School
   ![image](https://user-images.githubusercontent.com/85533099/133024932-80be3357-f6c9-484e-8bd3-900fa0f6016d.png)
-    - *Slight changes observed in average math and reading scores and percentages, but not significantly*
+    - *Slight changes observed in average math and reading scores and percentages, but not significantly different*

 - Summary of the top 5 highest performing schools & the bottom 5 lowest performing schools
   - Original top 5 highest performing schools summary